Rules, laws and commandments within Christianity.

 You know, obedience to God’s will which includes avoiding sin ultimately DOES lead to the greatest contentment with life.
 And of course, the closer we walk with God the more we recognise his presence in our lives, which equals ever stronger faith.
 That is, it all becomes self proving.
 Above all else, such a life leads us to fulfil the Lord’s greatest desire for us, i.e. to have a deep one-on-one personal loving relationship with him.

-More of this line of thought is presented in the website’s very first article, “Can I really believe in God?”.
+More of this line of thought is presented in the website’s very first article, “How to believe in God?”.